nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/other-upgrade-scenarios/upgrading-a-sharded-environment.md

 ## Upgrade and Update Properties

-When you perform the data upgrade, upgrade the default shard first, and then each of the non-default shards.
-See [Upgrading the Core Using the Upgrade Tool](./using-the-upgrade-tool.md) for more information on running the data upgrade.
+When you perform the database upgrade, upgrade the default shard first, and then each of the non-default shards.
+See [Using the Upgrade Tool](../upgrade-basics/using-the-upgrade-tool.md) for more information on running the database upgrade.

-After the data upgrade has been completed, make the following configuration changes to your application servers:
+After the database upgrade has been completed, make the following configuration changes to your application servers:

-1. In each server's `portal-ext.properties`, use the JDBC *default* properties you specified in the `portal-upgrade-database.properties` (see the *default* properties above).
+1. In each server's `portal-ext.properties`, use the JDBC _default_ properties you specified in the `portal-upgrade-database.properties` (see the _default_ properties above).

 1. Remove the non-default shard JDBC properties from the default shard server's `portal-ext.properties` file, leaving only the default shard database `jdbc.default` properties.
 For example:

     Old JDBC properties:

     ```properties
-    jdbc.default.driverClassName=com.mysql.jdbc.Driver
+    jdbc.default.driverClassName=com.mysql.cj.jdbc.Driver
     jdbc.default.url=jdbc:mysql://database-server/lportal?characterEncoding=UTF-8&dontTrackOpenResources=true&holdResultsOpenOverStatementClose=true&useFastDateParsing=false&useUnicode=true
     jdbc.default.username=
     jdbc.default.password=

-    jdbc.one.driverClassName=com.mysql.jdbc.Driver
+    jdbc.one.driverClassName=com.mysql.cj.jdbc.Driver
     jdbc.one.url=jdbc:mysql://database-server/lportal_one?characterEncoding=UTF-8&dontTrackOpenResources=true&holdResultsOpenOverStatementClose=true&useFastDateParsing=false&useUnicode=true
     jdbc.one.username=
     jdbc.one.password=

-    jdbc.two.driverClassName=com.mysql.jdbc.Driver
+    jdbc.two.driverClassName=com.mysql.cj.jdbc.Driver
     jdbc.two.url=jdbc:mysql://database-server/lportal_two?characterEncoding=UTF-8&dontTrackOpenResources=true&holdResultsOpenOverStatementClose=true&useFastDateParsing=false&useUnicode=true
     jdbc.two.username=
     jdbc.two.password=